smquartz/errors/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/smquartz/errors)](https://goreportcard.com/report/github.com/smquartz/errors)
 [![codebeat badge](https://codebeat.co/badges/b4e83d02-a632-4bb8-aa1d-4f3f079a319e)](https://codebeat.co/projects/github-com-smquartz-errors-master)

-Package errors adds stacktrace and arbitrary metadata support to errors in go.
+Package errors adds stacktrace to errors in go.

 This is particularly useful when you want to understand the state of execution when an error was returned unexpectedly.

-It provides the type \*Err which implements the standard golang error interface, so you can use this library interchangably with code that is expecting a normal error return.
+It provides the type \*Err which implements the standard golang error interface, so you can use this library interchangeably with code that is expecting a normal error return.

 Usage